Cassidy/JLU orthography

-The Cassidy/JLU orthography (Patois: Kyasidi-JLU Sistim) is a phonemic system for writing Jamaican Patois originally developed by the linguist Frederic Cassidy.
+The Cassidy/JLU orthography (Kyasidi–JLU Sistim) is a phonemic system for writing Jamaican Patois originally developed by the linguist Frederic Cassidy.
 It is used as the writing system for the Jamaican Wikipedia, known in Patois, and written using the Cassidy/JLU system, as the Jumiekan Patwa Wikipidia.

 Background

 Patois has long been written with various respellings compared to English so that, for example, the word "there" might be written de, deh, or dere, and the word "three" as tree, tri, or trii.
 Standard English spelling is often used and a nonstandard spelling sometimes becomes widespread even though it is neither phonetic nor standard (e.g. pickney for //pikni//, 'child').

 Creation

 Cassidy advocated for creole languages to use an orthography, or writing style, that did not rely on European spelling conventions.